Build Base and Third-Party Images

 Using the Image Facts File

-Use the image facts file by loading it in your current shell using the source
+Use the image facts file by loading it in your current shell using the source command, then use the values to perform additional operations such as pushing the images.

 Example: